HIV Treatment

 What is the next step after testing positive for HIV?

-Testing positive for HIV often leaves a person overwhelmed with questions and concerns.
-It is important to remember that HIV can be treated effectively with HIV medicines.
 Treatment with HIV medicines (called antiretroviral therapy or ART) is recommended for everyone with HIV.
-HIV medicines help people with HIV live longer, healthier lives and reduce the risk of HIV transmission.
+HIV medicines help people with HIV live long, healthy lives and reduce the risk of HIV transmission.

 After testing positive for HIV, what can a person expect during their first visit with a health care provider?

-After testing positive for HIV, a person’s first visit with a health care provider includes a review of the person’s health and medical history, a physical exam, and several lab tests.
-The health care provider also explains the benefits of HIV treatment and discusses ways to reduce the risk of passing HIV to others.
+During this session, the health care provider also explains the benefits of HIV treatment and discusses ways to reduce the risk of passing HIV to others.

 Which lab tests are used to make decisions about HIV treatment?

-- Determine how far the person’s HIV infection has advanced (called HIV progression)
+A health care provider reviews a person’s lab test results to determine how far the person’s HIV infection has advanced (called HIV progression) and to decide which HIV medicines to recommend.

 The following lab tests are used to make decisions about HIV treatment.